amaranth-lang/amaranth/docs/glossary.rst

   Be aware that different FPGA manufacturers use different names for this component.

   Each FPGA contains many logic blocks that are surrounded by a system of programmable interconnects (I/O blocks), called a fabric, that routes signals between the CLBs.
-The three essential components of a logic block are :ref:`flip-flop<flip-flop>`s, :ref:`LUT<LUT>`s, and :ref:`multiplexer<multiplexer>`s.
+The three essential components of a logic block are :ref:`flip-flops<Flip-flop>`, :ref:`LUTs<LUT>`, and :ref:`multiplexers<Multiplexer>`.

 .. _Clock signal: